 Sweet caramelized grilled pineapple with cinnamon sugar is a healthy, fat-free dessert that is fast and easy to make.
-This simple dessert is frequently served in Brazilian Steakhouses but you can make it at home.
+This grilled pineapple recipe is a simple dessert that is frequently served in Brazilian Steakhouses but you can make it at home.
+The cinnamon and sugar get caramelized as the pineapple chars over the hot grill which elevates the flavors to a whole new level.

 If you have ever been to a Brazilian Steakhouse, you have probably seen the grilled pineapple on their rotisserie.
-It is a common flavor combination in Brazilian cuisine.
+Cinnamon pineapple is a common flavor combination in Brazilian cuisine.

 When we see it in Brazilian Churrascaria restaurants, the pineapple is always whole.
 They put the whole pineapple on a large rotisserie skewer and sprinkle it with a cinnamon sugar mixture.

-After the outside of the pineapple gets nicely grilled, they slice chunks onto your plate then sprinkle more sugar mixture on the pineapple and put it back over the fire.
+After the outside of the pineapple gets nicely grilled, they slice chunks of Brazllian pineapple onto your plate then sprinkle more sugar mixture on the pineapple and put it back over the fire.

 It’s a pretty spectacular show so make sure you save room for the pineapple if you ever go to a Brazilian Churrascaria.

-Sing that headline to the tune of “Sugar Sugar by the Archies” (if you’re old enough to remember the lyrics).
+While making these grilled pineapples, my head got stuck with the tune of “Sugar Sugar by the Archies” (if you’re old enough to remember the lyrics).
+A little sugar (and cinnamon) does some amazing things on this Brazilian pineapple.

 Grilling the pineapple with a bit of sugar makes a sensational flavor.
 If you grill the pineapple hot enough, the sugar creates a crunchy, sugary, charred coating.
 So good!